junglesta/junglestar.github.io/_products/custom.md

   group: design
   name: Awesome Design
   type: "Customized to your needs"
-  subname: "Top Custom designs at competitive prices."
+  subname: "Carefully Crafted Design at competitive prices."
   desc: "We custom design, produce & develop a well thought user experiences for your brand.
 Working with your existing look, ideas and team."
   starting_at: 5000
   selling_points: